robbert-vdh/yabridge/README.md

   message about the maximum number of clients being reached (or if you are not able to open the terminal at all), then you might want to consider using [plugin groups](#plugin-groups) to run multiple instances of your most frequently used plugins within a single process.
+And if you're using many instances of a single VST2 plugin, using the VST3 version of that plugin may also help since they'll share a single process.

 - If you're using a `WINELOADER` that runs the Wine process under a separate namespace while the host is not sandboxed, then you'll have to use the